mebusw/springboot-demo/README.md

 # Tips

 1. All of your application components (@Component, @Service, @Repository, @Controller etc.) will be automatically registered as Spring Beans.
+2. You need to press Ctrl/Cmd+F9 to compile the classes first before refresh the display.